-- (a) provide reasonable assurance regarding the achievement of objectives in the following categories: - (i) effectiveness and efficiency of operations; - (ii) reliability of reporting for internal and external use; and - (iii) compliance with applicable laws and regulations; - (b) provide reasonable assurance regarding the achievement of the following objectives over state and federal awards: - (i) proper recording and accounting for transactions, in order to: - (A) permit the preparation of reliable financial statements and state and federal reports; - (B) maintain accountability over assets; and - (C) demonstrate compliance with state and federal statutes, regulations, and the terms and conditions of state and federal awards; and - (ii) execution of transactions in compliance with: - (A) all state and federal statutes and regulations; and - (B) the terms and conditions of state or federal awards; and - (c) safeguard funds, property, and other against loss from unauthorized use or disposition. - (11) "LEA" includes, for purposes of this rule, the Utah Schools for the Deaf and the Blind. - (12) "Modified accrual basis of accounting" means a basis of accounting, commonly used by government agencies, that recognizes revenues when they become available and measurable and recognizes expenditures when liabilities are incurred. - (13) "Non-operating LEA" means an LEA that has not received minimum school program funds or federal funds and is not providing educational services during a fiscal year, such as an LEA in a start-up period. - (14) "N-size" means the minimum size necessary to disclose or display data to ensure maximum student group visibility while protecting student privacy. - (15) "Operating LEA" means an LEA that has received state minimum school program funds or federal funds and is providing educational services during a fiscal year. - (16)(a) "Provided, sponsored, or supported by a school" has the same meaning as defined in Section R277-407-2. - (b) "Provided, sponsored, or supported by a school" does not apply to non- curricular clubs specifically authorized and meeting all criteria of Sections 53G-7-704 through 53G-7-707. - (17) "Public funds" has the same meaning as that terms is defined in Subsection 51-7-3(26). - (18) "Title IX" refers to that portion of the United States Education Amendments of 1972 codified as 20 U.S.C.
+(a) provide reasonable assurance regarding the achievement of objectives in the following categories:

+(i) effectiveness and efficiency of operations;

+(ii) reliability of reporting for internal and external use; and

+(iii) compliance with applicable laws and regulations;

+(b) provide reasonable assurance regarding the achievement of the following objectives over state and federal awards:

+(i) proper recording and accounting for transactions, in order to:

+(A) permit the preparation of reliable financial statements and state and federal reports;

+(B) maintain accountability over assets; and

+(C) demonstrate compliance with state and federal statutes, regulations, and the terms and conditions of state and federal awards; and

+(ii) execution of transactions in compliance with:

+(A) all state and federal statutes and regulations; and

+(B) the terms and conditions of state or federal awards; and

+(c) safeguard funds, property, and other against loss from unauthorized use or disposition.

+(10) "Modified accrual basis of accounting" means a basis of accounting, commonly used by government agencies, that recognizes revenues when they become available and measurable and recognizes expenditures when liabilities are incurred.

+(11) "Non-operating LEA" means an LEA that has not received minimum school program funds or federal funds and is not providing educational services during a fiscal year, such as an LEA in a start-up period.

+(12) "N-size" means the minimum size necessary to disclose or display data to ensure maximum student group visibility while protecting student privacy.

+(13) "Operating LEA" means an LEA that has received state minimum school program funds or federal funds and is providing educational services during a fiscal year.

+(14)(a) "Provided, sponsored or supported by a school" has the same meaning as defined in Section R277-407-2.

+(b) "Provided, sponsored, or supported by a school" does not apply to non- curricular clubs specifically authorized and meeting all criteria of Sections 53G-7-704 through 53G-7-707.

+(15) "Public funds" has the same meaning as that terms is defined in Subsection

+(16) "Title IX" refers to that portion of the United States Education Amendments of 1972 codified as 20 U.S.C.
 1681 through 20 U.S.C.
 1688.

-(19) "Utah Public Officers' and Employees' Ethics Act," means Title 67, Chapter 16, which provides standards of conduct for officers and employees of the state of Utah and its political subdivisions in areas where there are actual or potential conflicts of interest between public duties and private interests.
+(17) "Utah Public Officers' and Employees' Ethics Act," means Title 67, Chapter

+16, which provides standards of conduct for officers and employees of the state of Utah and its political subdivisions in areas where there are actual or potential conflicts of interest between public duties and private interests.